mats-nk/getmyancestors/README.md

 The project is maintained at https://github.com/Linekio/getmyancestors.
 Visit here for the latest version and more information.

 This script requires python3 and the modules indicated in the requirements.txt file.
-To install the modules, run in your terminal:

 Installation